antoniogvp/lsl-csplotter-python/README.md

   * PyQt: set of Python v2 and v3 bindings for the Qt application framework.
 Normally, they come by default with a default Qt installation.
   * [`liblsl`](https://github.com/sccn/labstreaminglayer/wiki/INSTALL) built from source code.
   * [`pylsl`](https://labstreaminglayer.readthedocs.io/dev/app_dev.html#python-apps): Python interface to the Lab Streaming Layer (LSL).
-* Download and copy the files to a folder in the Lab Streaming Layer directory tree in your computer, or `pip install pylsl`
+* Download and copy the files to a folder in the Lab Streaming Layer directory tree in your computer.
 * Data visualization can be done either with `matplotlib` or `pyqtgraph`.
 Wrappers are available for both libraries.
 The library is selected at the beginning of the execution, in a Dialog that is prompted to the user.
 * (Optional) To allow the keyboard shortcuts (variation of time range, scaling), install the [`keyboard`](https://pypi.org/project/keyboard/) module for Python